 Dr. Robert Cialdini is an internationally acclaimed authority on persuasion.
 Robert told the world that though copywriting is a work of art, it blends perfectly with the science of influence.
 All his life, Robert has been researching the scientific rules governing persuasion and negotiation.

-Influence is the outcome of 35 years of concentrated efforts Robert has put in discovering the secret scientific rules on why people get convinced to buy a product.
+Influence is the outcome of 35 years of concentrated efforts Robert has put into discovering the secret scientific rules on why people get convinced to buy a product.
 Since its first publication, Influence has been printed in 25 languages internationally.

 Robert shares the 6 Universal principles on how to excel in the art of persuasion by applying these scientific learnings.
 And those 6 principles are: